pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 }
 ```

-With that our compute shader that uses 1 workgroup invocation per pixel, works!
+With that our compute shader, that uses 1 workgroup invocation per pixel, works!

 {{{example url="../webgpu-compute-shaders-histogram-race-fixed.html"}}}